We Provide Family Assisted Treatment services

 Family Addiction treatment for teens and young adults

 The staff at Access Counseling Group includes some of the best educated, most highly trained and qualified counselors and staff you’ll find anywhere.
-We provide family assisted treatment for both adults and adolescents struggling with addiction.
+We provide family assisted treatment for both adults and adolescents struggling with mental health disorders and / or addiction.
 Access offers a variety of services to those families wanting to get back control of their lives.
-Because addiction has a profound impact on families, we provide Family Therapy and Multi-family Groups, in addition to the Individual Therapy and groups.
+Because mental health disorders have a profound impact on families, we provide Family Therapy and Multi-family Groups, in addition to the Individual Therapy and groups.

 We Take People from “I Need To Be Sober” To “I Want To Be Sober”

 We ask that you arrive early for your assessment so you can begin with the counselor on time.
 You will have intake paperwork that needs to be complete before the clinician can see you.
 We want to meet with you as soon as you arrive so if you have your paperwork complete, you will only need to sign in and do a brief questionnaire before being seen.

 I am nervous, will I have to meet with you and my family member at the same time?